guanshi1688/longview-archive/docs/essays/english/geography-productive-forces-and-civilization.md

 Where can life continue?

+This animal foundation was never fully abolished.

+Human civilization did not emerge by eliminating biological instinct.

+It emerged by organizing it.

+Hunger became labor.

+Fear became defense.

+Reproduction became family.

+Attachment became community.

+Territory became order.

+Memory became tradition.

+Tool use became production.

+Repeated survival became institution.

+At the beginning of civilization lies not the disappearance of animal life, but the long transformation of animal survival into human organization.

-Only later did these repeated biological responses become memory, habit, technique, ritual, route, territory, labor division, family structure, settlement, agriculture, defense, and political order.
+Only later did these repeated biological responses become habit, technique, ritual, route, territory, labor division, settlement, agriculture, defense, law, and political order.

 In this sense, geography enters civilization before civilization can name geography.